-- Employment costs of the early career researcher and any other researcher (if any) working directly on the project, detailing the total employment costs and number of days allocated, as well as the total employment costs over the research period. - Overhead will be paid at 20% of employment costs. - Project consumables, where these are appropriate to the scope of the project and justified in the Justification of Resources. - Travel and subsistence to attend meetings within the UK directly related with the research call. - Costs for any communication, knowledge exchange, or other impact activities planned throughout the project.
+- Employment costs of principal, co-investigators and researchers working directly on the project, detailing the total employment costs and number of days allocated to each member of the project team, as well as the total employment costs over the research period. - Overheads will be paid at 20% of employment costs. - Project consumables, where these are appropriate to the scope of the project and justified in the Justification of Resources. - Travel and subsistence to attend meetings within the UK directly related with the research call. - Costs for any communication, knowledge exchange, or other impact activities planned throughout the project.

-This call does not cover costs such as students fees or subsistence, international travel, conferences, or general computers.
+This call does not cover costs such as students' fees or subsistence, international travel, conferences, or general computers.
 Requested funding must conform to InnovateUK rules.